A Neural Entity Coreference Resolution Review: A review of Entity Coreference Resolution methodologies

+Neural Mention-Pair approaches, were only attempted in the very early ages of neural networks.
+As a result, they are focused on direct implementations of past methodologies using perceptrons as their core component and enhancing the feature space to achieve state-of-the-art results.

+The first neural approach to solve CR, introduced by \cite{bengtson2008understanding} is an average perceptron pairwise model, following the work of \cite{ng2002identifying}, which implements a best-first clustering.
+While the neural approach is trivial, the work is focused on advanced feature selection and their importance in the task.
+An extensive use of WordNet \citep{fellbaum1998semantic} for the extraction of semantic features and their incorporation is the authors` main contribution.

+Similarly, \cite{charton2011poly} have introduced their own approach, in which they implement a multi-layer perceptron in conjunction with other non neural approaches.
+They implement a closest-first clustering adaptation \citep{soon2001machine}, while the methodology's main contribution lies in the use of novel features, such as named entity clustering and alias searching, as well as similarity metrics introduced to incorporate these features for a pair of candidates.
+However, even though the neural model did not outperform the non-neural approaches developed by the authors with the same set of features, there was no measurable statistical difference between the neural and non-neural approaches.

-\subsubsection{Mention-Ranking models}
+\subsection{Mention-Ranking models}

-The first neural approach to solve CR, introduced by \cite{wiseman2015learning}, expands the mention-ranking scoring function described in \cite{chang-2013-constrained} to a piece-wise scoring function that distinguishes between the mention being anaphoric or not.
+\cite{wiseman2015learning} proposed the first mention-ranking approach to solve CR, which expands the mention-ranking scoring function described in \cite{chang-2013-constrained} to a piece-wise scoring function that distinguishes between the mention being anaphoric or not.

 They define their neural network model as an adaptation of the piece-wise scoring function via a feed-forward neural network.
-It makes use of both the BCS to extract mentions and the Stanford Deterministic Coref System rules to extract two set of features , BASIC \citep{durrett2013easy} and BASIC+ which extends them with features utilized in \cite{recasens-2013-life}, and create the feature representations.
-However, in comparison to past approaches they use the raw, unconjoined features extracted via BCS and pretrain on the subtasks of anaphoricity and antecedent ranking to intialize the weights of the feature representations before training directly on CR.
+It makes use of both the BCS to extract mentions and the Stanford Deterministic Coref System rules to extract two sets of features, BASIC \citep{durrett2013easy} and BASIC+, which extends them with features utilized in \cite{recasens-2013-life}, and create the feature representations.
+However, in comparison to past approaches, they use raw, unconjoined features extracted via BCS and pretrain on the subtasks of anaphoricity and antecedent ranking to intialize the weights of the feature representations, before training directly on CR.
 The model is trained to minimize the regularized, slack-rescaled, latent-variable loss defined as:

-which makes use of a mistake-specific cost function $\Delta$ of the three mistakes, ``false link'' (FL), ``false new'' (FN), ``wrong link'' (WL) that are individually defined.
+which makes use of a mistake-specific cost function $\Delta$ of three mistakes, namely ``false link'' (FL), ``false new'' (FN), ``wrong link'' (WL) that are individually defined.
 The subtasks use directly analogous loss functions for the pretrained tasks too.